- 1-1/2 cups oat bran

 - In a small bowl, combine the first six ingredients.
 In another bowl, whisk the egg whites, pumpkin, milk and oil until well blended.
 Stir into dry ingredients just until moistened.

 - Coat muffin cups with cooking spray; fill half full.
-Bake at 400° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 400° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
-Serve warm.
 Yield: 9 muffins.

 "I made these muffins this morning and they are delicious.
 I used a recommendation in one of the reviews about doubling the spice and it was perfect - not overbearing.
 I used paper muffin cups sprayed with cooking spray and the muffins still stuck to the paper.
 I recommend just greasing your muffin tin and not using the paper cups.
 We will definitely be having these muffins again.I highly recommend this recipe as a Volunteer Field Editor for Taste of Home."